umputun/spot/README.md

 - Create a configuration file, as shown in the [example below](#full-playbook-example), and save it as `spot.yml`.
 - Run Spot using the following command: `spot`.
 This will execute all the tasks defined in the default `spot.yml` file for the `default` target with a concurrency of 1.
 - To execute a specific task, use the `--task` flag: `spot --task=deploy-things`.
 This will execute only the `deploy-things` task.
-- To execute a specific task for a specific target, use the `--task` and `-t` flags: `spot --task=deploy-things -t prod`.
+- To execute a specific task for a specific target, use the `--task` and `--target` flags: `spot --task=deploy-things --target=prod`.
 This will execute only the `deploy-things` task for the `prod` target.

 <details markdown>
   <summary>Other install methods</summary>